netsurf-browser/toolchains/gcc/config/mips/sb1.md

        (eq_attr "type" "const,arith,logical,move,signext"))
   "sb1_ls1 | sb1_ex1 | sb1_ex0")

-;; On SB-1A, simple alu instructions can not execute on the LS1 unit, and we ;; have none of the above problems.
+;; On SB-1A, simple alu instructions cannot execute on the LS1 unit, and we ;; have none of the above problems.

 (define_insn_reservation "ir_sb1a_simple_alu" 1